 It was a garden of mud, but I loved it!
 I looked beyond that and could see the potential, here is the start of the new garden right from the beginning.

 The first thing I planted a couple of weeks back was a cherry tree in the top left back corner.
 I thought down the left side I would plant all my fruit bushes and have a mini orchard.
-So far I have in 2 blueberry bushes, a red gooseberry, a yellow raspberry and of course the cherry tree.
-Apart from the cherry tree I brought the rest with me in tubs from the old house.
-Now they are in the ground, hopefully they will do better.
+So far I have in 2 blueberry bushes, a red gooseberry, yellow raspberry and of course the cherry tree.
+Apart from the cherry tree, I brought the rest with me in tubs from the old house.
+Now they are in the ground, hopefully, they will do better.

 Across the back of the new garden I hope to start a veg patch, but that will be a work in progress the rest of the Summer and into the Autumn.

 UPDATE – We set up two fruit and veg planters during lockdown!
 Grew lots of strawberries, rhubarb, onions, french beans, radishes and lettuce.

 The next step for our garden is to arrange space for a garden office sheds.
 With both myself and Mr B working from home, we need more working space.
 I like the thought of working in a garden office looking out over the garden and the chickens!

 Now when they build a new home they pave out the least amount of patio that they can get away to cut costs.
 In fact in our old home which funnily enough was a new build when we bought it, had no patio at all.
 We moved into that one, one January and outside the back door was a mud pit!